mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 Note that how `cd` can take an absolute or relative path as a parameter.

- - If you type `cd` on its own it takes you to your home directory.
+If you type `cd` on its own it takes you to your home directory.

- - If you want to return to your previous directory, you can use `cd -` This a very useful feature that allows you to quickly switch between your current directory and the last directory you were working in.
+If you want to return to your previous directory, you can use `cd -` This a very useful feature that allows you to quickly switch between your current directory and the last directory you were working in.
 It is especially helpful when you need to jump back and forth between two directories without manually typing long paths every time.
 Here’s how it works:
    - When you change directories using `cd` <directory_path>, your previous working directory is stored in memory.
 Using the `cd -` command, you can return to this previous directory.
 If you use `cd -`  again, you will go back to the directory you originally came from.

-- As noted, the tilde character `~` is a shortcut for the home directory of the current user, so if "Steve" is the active user, the home directory is ` /users/admin/steve ` which can be written as `~ `, so you can also cd to your home directory with
+As noted, the tilde character `~` is a shortcut for the home directory of the current user, so if "Steve" is the active user, the home directory is ` /users/admin/steve ` which can be written as `~ `, so Steve can also `cd` to their home directory with

 ```bash
 $ cd ~

 ```

+**Unix nerd joke**:
+Q. What did Dorothy say at the end of her first Unix tutorial?
- - Unix nerd joke: There's no place like ~
+A. There's no place like ~

 ---